 Years later, she later returned to Kabul and observed that women still walk behind their husbands.

-From Barbara’s vantage point, despite the overthrow of the oppressive Taliban regime, the women walked even further back behind their husbands, and seemed to appear happy to maintain the old custom.
+From Barbara’s vantage point, the women walked even further back behind their husbands, and seemed to appear happy to maintain the old custom.

 She approached one of the Afghani women and asked: “Why do you continue with an old custom that you once tried so desperately to change?”